-Fully funded places are available on the Free Childcare Scheme for children from 2yrs and 8 months for a maximum of 2 years.
-Once the ECCE Scheme funding ends, children can remain in school until age 12.
+Funded places are available on the ECCE Scheme for children from 2yrs and 8 months for a maximum of 2 years.
+Once the ECCE Scheme funding ends children can remain in school until age 12.

 The whole school community avails of the many amenities the borough of Dún Laoghaire has to offer.

 Maria Montessori began her pioneering work with many children who had additional learning needs.
 And today, the Montessori method continues to be extremely effective in supporting learners who may face additional challenges when learning in mainstream classrooms.

 St. Nicholas Montessori schools are co-educational.
 All pupils participate fully in all learning activities in a totally inclusive approach, regardless of gender.

 St. Nicholas Montessori Society and School does not adhere to a specific religious doctrine and as such can be described as Multi-denominational.

 The Montessori method includes the spiritual development of the child and this is encouraged throughout a child’s time in a St. Nicholas school.
 However, this spiritual development is not developed through the lens of a particular religious doctrine.
 All religions are respected and valued equally.
 Different belief systems are explored in an educational manner and the main religious festivals of a range of religions are celebrated in an age appropriate manner.

 Montessori education encourages children to develop 21st century skills.
 These include critical thinking, collaboration, creativity and communication.
 Ensuring that children have the skills they need to succeed in the digital age is one of the most important issues for 21st century education.

 So how does Montessori education prepare children for the challenges of the 21st century?